SPJ27/3DPrinter/README.md

 You can also 3D print the **.stl files** in this repo if you know someone who can do it for you but use **PETG** or **ABS**.

-Also, you can follow the [Prusa i3 Guide](https://www.bu.edu/eng/files/2022/10/prusa3d_manual_mk3s_en.pdf) and buy hardware parts accordingly
+Also, you can follow the [Prusa i3 Guide](https://www.bu.edu/eng/files/2022/10/prusa3d_manual_mk3s_en.pdf).
+This is going to give you good structural support.
+The hardware parts above are compatible with this.
+Also, this is probably the best thing that you can do for hardware part.

 If you still want to build it using PVC and Wood, you can watch this [amazing video](https://www.youtube.com/watch?v=MC2ERhZPnUU) by Mech Ninja (the one that I followed).
 But the video is slightly incomplete, and you need to figure out a few things on your own.